adewunmiadj19/Adidas-Sales-Analysis/README.md

 ## Introduction
 Adidas store is prominent for producing athletic shoes and apparel.
 Adidas store seeks to leverage data-driven insights to keep track of its sales performance across different geographic locations, product categories, sales method and consumer preferences.
-Power BI tools were utilized to analyze sales performance, identify key performance index (KPIS), evaluate the sales trend overtime, and provide recommendations for further sales improvement.
+Power BI tools were utilized to analyze sales performance, identify key performance indicators(KPIS), evaluate the sales trend overtime, and provide recommendations for further sales improvement.

 **_DISCLAIMER_**: **_All dataset or report do not represent any company.
 But just a dummy dataset to represent the capabilities of power Bi_**